cleverlight/alexstanhope/_includes/presentations/2019-04-26-avoiding-toxic-working-environments.md

 * Male colleagues earn more than women
 * When employees voice their concerns there is no action

-<p class="source">Source: Entrepreneur magazine, 2017, <a href="https://www.entrepreneur.com/article/300514">10 Signs You've Got a Toxic Workplace Culture, Bro</a> and <a href="https://www.entrepreneur.com/slideshow/308288">5 Ways to Tell If Your Workplace Is Really Toxic</a>.</p>
+<p class="source">Source: Entrepreneur magazine, 2017, <a href="https://www.entrepreneur.com/article/300514">10 Signs You've Got a Toxic Workplace Culture, Bro</a>.</p>

 {% if include.pres %}Note: {% endif %}